Daniel Richardsson

-In the role of leading and organising people for innovation, we face the challenge of not only inspiring and informing but also providing clear instructions that drive change, renewal, and transformation, successfully realising or redistributing value, while promoting innovation.
+In the role of leading and organising people for innovation, we face the challenge not only of inspiring and informing but also of providing clear instructions.
+These instructions are equally important for driving change, renewal, and transformation—successfully realising or redistributing value while promoting innovation.

 High instructional value provides answers to the question: “How should I do this?”
 (Lind & Lisper, 1990, p.
 23).
 “Instructional value” describes the extent to which a statement [task, declaration, claim, utterance] can contribute to a person’s conscious change in behaviour in a specific situation (p.
 23).

-Instructional value can be contrasted with defensive value, which can be used to justify an action (Lind & Lisper, 1990, p.
+Instructional value contrasts with defensive value, which is often used to justify an action.
+(Lind & Lisper, 1990, p.
 24).
+Instructional value provides practical guidance, whereas defensive value serves to justify an action.

 Defensive value tends to be abstract, whereas instructional value provides concrete paths forward that lead to changed behaviour.
-We clearly understand how to make “creative progress in meaningful work” (Amabile & Pratt, 2016).
+This helps us clearly understand how to make “creative progress in meaningful work” (Amabile & Pratt, 2016).

-As leaders of innovation, we need to be present and aware of the risks of using abstract terms that lack specific instructional value.
-Instead of talking about the defensive value “participation”, we should focus on what needs to be done to achieve participation (Elvnäs, 2017, p.
+As leaders of innovation, we need to be present and aware of the risks associated with using abstract terms that lack specific instructional value.
+Instead of talking about the defensive value of “participation”, we should specifically focus on what needs to be done to achieve participation (Elvnäs, 2017, p.
 92).

 “Human behaviour is stimulated by clarity in how something should be done.
-If something is unclear, it leads instead to a degree of insecurity, uncertainty, and fear” (p.
-92), and it creates increased confusion at the expense of focused action.
+If something is unclear, it instead leads to insecurity, uncertainty, and fear” (p.
+92), creating confusion at the expense of focused action.
 Action is clearly guided and stimulated by addressing the following questions: WHAT?
-WHY? for WHOM?
+WHY?
+For WHOM?
 WHEN?
 WHERE?
 HOW?
 With which RESOURCES?
 And with whose STRENGTHS and TALENTS?

-An increased focus on progress and learning, along with clarification, follow-ups, and feedback on instructional values, naturally contributes to the sustainable development of individuals, teams, and organisations, as well as the work of realising new or redistributed value – innovation (ISO 56001:2024).
+An increased focus on progress and learning, along with clarification, follow up, and feedback on instructional values, naturally contributes to the sustainable development of individuals, teams, and organisations, as well as the work of realising new or redistributed value – innovation (ISO 56001:2024).

 In methodologies such as Corporate Storytelling, Storybranding, and Storytelling, the seven questions are used: When, Where, Who, What, Why, How, and With whose help?
 (Mossberg & Johanson, 2007, p.
 47).
-By constructing our stories using these questions, we ensure better listening from the audience.
+By constructing our stories using these questions, we engage the audience more deeply and effectively.

 Storytelling focuses on engaging the audience by telling a story.
-Corporate Storytelling is about presenting the company’s identity and values through storytelling.
+Corporate Storytelling presents the company’s identity and values through storytelling.

 In Brand Story, the focus shifts to the customer’s situation, where the customer takes the lead role.
 It’s not about our product or service but about how our offering serves as a guiding expert in the story.
 In this way, our offering becomes part of the solution to the customer’s situation and crucial to their journey towards their set goals and desired outcomes.